|

 The black contribution to the Union effort

-Civil War cannot be easily disregarded.
+in the Civil War cannot be easily disregarded.
 To do

-so is patently unfair to the me
+so is patently unfair to the memory of the 186,000

 African American soldiers, nearly 70,000 of whom died or were missing in action.
 When given the opportunity, the